Gautham-8066/AI-Powered-Iterative-Research-Engine/README.md

 And repeats this process until confident results are reached.

-Powered by semantic search, DuckDuckGo, and NLP, it simulates intelligent, iterative scientific reasoning — all without relying on a traditional LLM.
+Powered by semantic search, Serper, and NLP, it simulates intelligent, iterative scientific reasoning — all without relying on a traditional LLM.